Sweet-libsGO/Golang/readme.md

 # Golang
 ![alt text](https://memecrunch.com/meme/BFP6K/go-go-power-rangers/image.gif?w=473&c=1 "Logo Title Text 1")
 ## Concurrency
-One of the great things about GoLang is the concept of concurrency: the ability to throw all your code -- your routes, functionality, HTML templating -- all into one file and the computer will execute all of it it simultaneously.
+One of the great things about GoLang is the concept of concurrency: the ability to throw all your code -- your routes, functionality, HTML templating -- all into one file and the computer will execute all of it simultaneously.
 GoLang basically allows programmers to create functions than can be executed at the same time as other functions.

 ## GoRoutines